jsummers/imageworsener/readme.txt

     "16" is supported for PNG and TIFF formats.
     "32" and "64" are used with MIFF format (floating point).
    Other depths are supported in some special cases.
 Use with caution -- this
-    may not do what you expect, and may disable optimizations.
-Use -cc instead if possible.
+    can be useful, but it may not do what you expect, and may disable optimizations.
+Consider whether you should use -cc instead.
    With BMP format, requesting an unusual depth will cause a 16 bits/pixel
-    image to be written, so the sum total can be no more than 16.
+    image to be written if the total number of bits is no more than 16, or a 32 bits/pixel image otherwise.
+The total number of bits may not be more than 32, and no channel may have more than 16 bits.
 Depths "5,6,5" and "5,5,5" are the most common and most portable.
    PNG format supports arbitrary depths (from 1 to 16), using "sBIT" chunks,
     but these are ignored by most image viewers.
    If you use a depth less than 8, consider using -dither.